THE IMPLODING HONEY CUSTARD CAKE

 I hate pimples so much, I’d willingly stay in this hell-hole for another

 four three two years if it means I can have the next few years pimple-free.
-I hate pimples so much, that when I was told like some kind of sick joke that my body is “intolerant” to eggs - one of my most beloved things to eat – in a way that it grows pimples on my even-more-beloved face, I stopped touching eggs cold turkey-style.
+I hate pimples so much, that when I was told like some kind of sick joke that my body is “intolerant” to eggs – one of my most beloved things to eat – in a way that it grows pimples on my even-more-beloved face, I stopped touching eggs cold turkey-style.
 Stopped.
 Stone cold.
-Cock-blocked!
 For threeee years now, I haven’t had anything more than a lick off of the yolk stains on Jason’s fork.
 Threeee years.
 That’s how much I hate pimples.
 Nothing tastes as great as pimple hurts.
+My pimples used to leave dark spots too, meaning that they would remain on my face for a long time, even after the pimple had gone.
+Those dark spots can be difficult to get rid of.
+My friend did actually tell me about the gundry md dark spot diminisher the other day.
+Apparently, that helps people to lighten the darkened area.
+That would’ve been beneficial for my skin back then.

 And it’s easy.
 Sooo EASY.
 Ridiculously straight-forward with absurdly few ingredients that assembles in under 30 minutes!
 Its entire existence is so brainlessly simple but remarkably delicious, that it’s practically an insult to the other cakes that are making noises about butter and creaming-till-death-do-us-apart… then more buttermilk… and then more buttered cream!
 NO!
 None of that stuff!
 No butter whatsoever in fact, it’s almost a three-ingredients-cake that sauces itself, and at this point you say pffff~ what’s the big deal it’s a lava cake.